International Debut Novel Competition

 Terms & Conditions

-Entries are welcome from anywhere in the world, however, in order to be eligible, applicants must be available to attend our Pitch Days, either remotely or in-person.
+Entries are welcome from anywhere in the world, however, in order to be eligible, applicants are asked to be available to attend our Pitch Days, either remotely or in-person.

-Please see a PDF list of Frequently Asked Questions.
+Please see a PDF list of Frequently Asked Questions 2026.

 2022 winner (Lightborne)